corinasalazar/quiz-app/README.md

 # quiz-app

-My partners were Corina Salazar amd Arjay Jean
+My partners were Corina Salazar and Arjay Jean